List of awards and nominations received by Peter Dinklage

-As of 2017, American actor Peter Dinklage has won fourteen awards from 61 nominations.
-He has been nominated for eight Primetime Emmy Awards and 14 Screen Actor Guild Awards, winning four Primetime Emmy Awards, a Screen Actor Guild Award and a Golden Globe Award.
+As of 2017, American actor Peter Dinklage has won 14 awards from 61 nominations.
+He has been nominated for nine Primetime Emmy Awards and 14 Screen Actors Guild Awards, winning four Primetime Emmy Awards, a Screen Actors Guild Award and a Golden Globe Award.

 Dinklage began his acting career with a role in the 1995 low-budget independent comedy-drama Living in Oblivion.
 For starring as a quiet, withdrawn unmarried man in the critically acclaimed comedy drama The Station Agent (2003), Dinklage received nominations for the Screen Actors Guild Award for Best Actor and Best Ensemble.
 The role also earned him nominations for the Chicago Film Critics Association Award and Online Film Critics Society Award for the film.
 In 2004, Dinklage won his first Satellite Award for Outstanding Talent.

 In 2011 Dinklage gained international recognition playing the character Tyrion Lannister in the HBO TV series Game of Thrones.
 He won a Primetime Emmy and a Golden Globe Award for Supporting Actor in 2011, and garnered consecutive Emmy nominations for the role from 2011 to 2016, with another Emmy win in 2015; he secured a seventh nomination and third win in 2018 and an eighth nomination and fourth win in 2019.
 The latter nomination made him the only Game of Thrones cast member to receive a Primetime Emmy nomination for each season.
 He and the rest of the cast were nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series in 2011 and again from 2013 to 2017.
 Dinklage was also nominated for the Screen Actors Guild Award for Outstanding Performance by a Male Actor each year from 2013 to 2017.
 He was nominated for the Critics' Choice Television Award for Best Supporting Actor in 2012, 2016 and 2017.

 Dinklage played the character Bolivar Trask, a military scientist who creates a range of robots designed to find and destroy mutants, in the 2014 superhero film X-Men: Days of Future Past, for which he was nominated for an MTV Movie Award for Best Villain.

+Capri Hollywood International Film Festival

+The Capri Hollywood International Film Festival is an annual international film festival held every late December or early January in Capri, Italy.
+Dinklage has received one award.